August 22, 2018 8:22 pm

 Join us for the grand opening of the Winn Loop!
-The celebration will take place on August 25th, 2018 at 10am (Rain date – August 26th), at the new parking lot located at 16500 Cassidy Road in Chelsea.
-More details to come.
+The celebration will take place on August 25th, 2018 from 10am – 2pm (Rain date – August 26th), at the new parking lot located at 16500 Cassidy Road in Chelsea.

 Did you know that the maintenance needs of the DTE Energy Foundation Trail are higher than EVER before